Earn a design certificate and work in creative fields such as interior decorating and graphic design - 2022/2023

 - Articulate art and design concepts, history and the role of art and design in society to the general public.

-- Create original design solutions through the use of creative problem solving, idea mapping and research that supports the design project within given parameters.
+- Create original and sustainable design solutions through the use of creative problem solving, idea mapping and research that supports the design project within given parameters, ensuring a positive impact on people and planet.